 Traveling as a Felon

-If you have a felony on your criminal record, you may wonder how your past conviction affects your ability to travel.
+If you have a felony on your criminal record, you may be wondering can a felon get a passport?
 Contrary to popular belief, having a felony will not affect your ability to travel abroad.
-Keep in mind, there are still other reasons the U.S. Department of State could deny you a passport, such as the type of conviction you have, open arrest warrants, and child support status.
+Keep in mind, there are still other reasons the U.S. State Department could deny you a passport, such as the type of conviction you have, open arrest warrants, and child support status.
 There are also a few countries that restrict entry on travel visas for people with certain types of convictions.
 Overall, you should be able to get a U.S. passport for travel in a few simple steps.

 How Much Does a Passport Cost?